What is a diffuse axonal injury compensation claim?

 Compensation is calculated to reflect the pain and suffering you have experienced, as well as any loss of earnings and the cost of any future care you may require.

 There is no fixed amount for these claims, as every case is assessed individually based on its specific circumstances.
+Our head and brain injury compensation calculator provides an indicative guide to the amount of compensation you may be able to claim.

 How is compensation for a diffuse axonal injury calculated?